NITHISHKUMAR-P/Ex-No.-4--Implementation-of-Approximate-Inference-in-Bayesian-Networks/README.md

 ![appo](https://github.com/JEEVAABI/Ex-No.-4--Implementation-of-Approximate-Inference-in-Bayesian-Networks/assets/93427098/4b778f59-091b-4f84-a46d-148af0583492)

 ## Result :
-Thus, an Approximate method of interference computation is implemented using Gibbs Sampling in Python
+Thus, an Approximate method of interference computation is implemented using Gibbs Sampling in Python.